Street parties for Queen's Platinum Jubilee

 To coincide with the Platinum Jubilee, The Big Jubilee Lunch will be taking place on Sunday 5 June.
 Communities around Cheltenham will want to celebrate the Queen's Platinum Jubilee, either on Sunday 5 June or at some other time across the bank holiday weekend.

 In the vast majority of cases, no licences will be required.
 However, you may need to apply to Gloucestershire County Council Highways for a road closure (see below).

 If you are planning a street party, please let us know by email to firstname.lastname@example.org.
-We will maintain a list and share this with the County Council in case there are emergency street works and road closures necessary.
+We will keep a list and share this with the county council in case there are emergency street works and road closures necessary.

 Applications to close roads must be made to Gloucestershire County Council Highways through a Street Works licence (Special Events Application).

 Gloucestershire County Council Highways have decided to waive the normal licensing fees for Queen's Platinum Jubilee celebrations but you will need to submit your application form with sufficient notice and you might be asked to submit a plan and/or other documents.